Continuous integration for Android projects

 - checkout

-- android/start-emulator-and-run-tests:
+- android/start_emulator_and_run_tests:

 ...

-, start-emulator
+, start_emulator

-, wait-for-emulator
+, wait_for_emulator

-, and run-tests
+, and run_tests

 .

-Storing the test results
+Storing test results

-There is more to testing than just running the tests, as we can get a lot of value from seeing exactly what has failed from right inside the CircleCI dashboard.
-For that we can use store_test_results
+There is more to testing than just running the tests; you can get a lot of value from seeing exactly what has failed from right inside the CircleCI dashboard.
+For that you can use store_test_results functions built into the CircleCI platform, which will show your passing (or failing) builds.

 The steps differ slightly between unit tests and instrumentation tests, as each of their respective Gradle tasks stores the tests in a different place.